 Various exotic gemstones have color-changing abilities.
 For example, alexandrite is sometimes described as "emerald by day, ruby by night" because it can appear green under natural light and a deep red under indoor light.
-Some exotic gemstones come in numerous colors which makes their value variable.
-Tanzanite is known for its blue-violet color; however, a rarer tanzanite can be found in a green or aqua hue.
+Some exotic gemstones come in numerous colors, which makes their value variable.
+Tanzanite is known for its blue-violet color; however, rarer tanzanite can be found in a green or aqua hue.
 Another standout exotic gemstone is ametrine.
 Ametrine is a rare bi-colored gemstone that mixes amethyst and citrine in a stunning half-and-half display of each signature color.
 In addition, many exotic gemstones, like Larimar and abalone shells, are unique—no two are quite the same.

 Only a limited number of mines in the world produce exotic gemstones.
 Thus, the quantities are not as abundant as other semi-precious and precious stones.
 For example, the rarest type of opal—black opal—can only be found in New South Wales, Australia.
-Tanzanite is from Tanzania, ametrine from Bolivia, alexandrite from Russia and more – these are examples of exotic gemstones that are more valuable based on where they're mined.
+Tanzanite is from Tanzania, amber from Poland, alexandrite from Russia, and more—examples of exotic gemstones that are more valuable based on where they're mined.

 Our Estate collection offers genuine vintage finds from around the world.
 Here, you'll discover unusual gemstones in designs you can't find anywhere else.
-With new additions almost every week, our Estate collection has featured black opals, certified pink topaz, brown star sapphires and so much more.
-You never know what you'll find, but one thing is for sure—you'll want one of these special treasures.
+With new additions almost every week, our Estate collection has featured black opals, certified pink topaz, brown star sapphires, and so much more.
+You never know what you'll find, but one thing is for sure—you'll want one of these exceptional treasures.

-We offer a fabulous selection of exotic gemstones, from bright tanzanite and serene aquamarine to pretty morganite and iridescent labradorite, a piece of jewelry showcasing an exotic gemstone is sure to wow the observer.
-Choose from pendant necklaces, bolo bracelets, hoop earrings, cocktail rings and more!
+We offer a fabulous selection of exotic gemstones, from bright tanzanite and serene aquamarine to lovely morganite and iridescent labradorite.
+Choose from pendant necklaces, bolo bracelets, hoop earrings, cocktail rings, and more!
 No matter what extraordinary piece you choose, you'll stand out in its exclusive design and vivacious color.

 Which exotic gemstone appeals to you?